Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 :::sidenote
 On Desktop the performance increased to over 90, which is a green score even for lighthouse.

-Also on [PageSpeed Insights][pg-insight] the mobile score is 77, which is significantly higher.
+Also on [PageSpeed Insights][pg-insights] the mobile score is 77, which is significantly higher.
 I mentioned this issue in a comment above, but I can't test the old version for comparison, so I'll stick to my local measurements.
 :::